-Last week we had Lola come visit us to play with our own Frenchie, Claude.
-Lola is a 14-week old French Bulldog puppy with the bluest of eyes.
+Last week we had we had a Frenchie puppy come over to play with our own Frenchie, Claude.
+She is a 14-week old French Bulldog puppy with the bluest of eyes.
 They are stunningly beautiful as you can see in the photos lower down the page.
 I remarked to her owner how blue the eyes were and asked whether they would change color at all.

 Do French Bulldogs eyes change color?
 Yes, Frenchie eyes do change color.
 When they are born, their eyes will initially be blue.
 Around 10 weeks, their eyes will then start to change color to brown.
 The exception to the rule is Blue Fawn Frenchies who can have blue or green eyes in adulthood.

-Once Lola’s owner had reminded me of this fact, it actually made me remember how blue Claude’s eyes were when he was a puppy.
+Once the puppy’s owner had reminded me of this fact, it actually made me remember how blue Claude’s eyes were when he was a puppy.
 I’d actually forgotten this and went back through some old photos to double-check.

 You can see a still I took from an old video of Claude below.
 This photo shows how blue his eyes were when he was younger.
 Regular readers of French Bulldog Owner will know they are now very much brown!